Bun

 Installation

-Bun ships as a single executable that can be installed a few different ways.
+Bun ships as a single executable with no dependencies that can be installed a few different ways.

 Installing